IRS Form 1045 Instructions

 Prior Form 1045 versions

 Editions of Form 1045 before the 2022 Form 1045 instructed taxpayers to include the child tax credit on Line 22 instead of Line 21.
-For the 2023 Form 1045, do not include the child tax credits on Line 22.
+For future versions of Form 1045, do not include the child tax credits on Line 22.

 Line 22: other credits